Hello fellow developer/hacker/citizen/peer!

 don’t forget to end your commit message with

 XXX is the original issue number.
 This will improve the tracability

 and will magicaly close the issue as soon as the commit is merged.

 We’re trying to develop this project in the open as much as possible.
-We have a dedicated Gitter channel where we discuss each new strategic change and invite the community to give a valuable feedback.
+We created a dedicated Github discussions where we discuss each new strategic change and invite the community to give a valuable feedback.
 You’re encouraged to join and participate.

 Python style guide¶

 We follow the PEP-0008 and PEP-0257 as mush as possible in the respect of PEP-0020.